mattermost/docs/source/help/getting-started/signing-in.rst

 You can log out from the **Main Menu**, which is accessed by clicking the three dots in the top header on the left side of the screen.
-Clicking “Logout” logs you out of all teams that are signed in and open in your browser.
+Clicking **Logout** logs you out of all teams that are signed in and open in your browser.

 iOS Setup